Theory of mind: Theory of mind in adults

-Ageing
+In Children

+Children begin to learn about emotions from birth, starting with the ability to detect, recognize, and share caregivers’ emotions, and they also imitate their expressions.
+There is a distinct relationship between children's contemporaneous social behavior during the formative school years and social cognition as measured by Theory of mind.
+Social-cognitive capacities, particularly initiating joint attention (IJA), emerge in infancy and play a significant role in the developmental trajectory of theory of mind in preschool-aged children.
+Evidence is found that infants who actively engage in initiating joint attention are more likely to develop more advanced mental state understanding later on.

+Aging

-In older age, theory of mind capacities decline, irrespective of how exactly they are tested (e.g. stories, eyes, videos, false belief-video, false belief-other, and faux pas).
+In older age, theory of mind capacities decline, irrespective of how exactly they are tested.
 However, the decline in other cognitive functions is even stronger, suggesting that social cognition is better preserved.
 In contrast to theory of mind, empathy shows no impairments in aging.

-There are two kinds of theory of mind representations: cognitive (concerning the mental states, beliefs, thoughts, and intentions of others) and affective (concerning the emotions of others).
+There are two kinds of theory of mind representations: cognitive (concerning mental states, beliefs, thoughts, and intentions) and affective (concerning the emotions of others).
 Cognitive theory of mind is further separated into first order (e.g., I think she thinks that) and second order (e.g. he thinks that she thinks that).
 There is evidence that cognitive and affective theory of mind processes are functionally independent from one another.
 In studies of Alzheimer's disease, which typically occurs in older adults, patients display impairment with second order cognitive theory of mind, but usually not with first order cognitive or affective theory of mind.
 However, it is difficult to discern a clear pattern of theory of mind variation due to age.
 There have been many discrepancies in the data collected thus far, likely due to small sample sizes and the use of different tasks that only explore one aspect of theory of mind.
 Many researchers suggest that theory of mind impairment is simply due to the normal decline in cognitive function.